Early Life and Education of Tony Romo: A Complete Timeline

 On October 14, 2002, Tony Romo earned OVC Player of the Week honors after leading Eastern Illinois to a 25-24 win over Eastern Kentucky.

-In September 2007, Tony Romo earned NFC Offensive Player of the Month.
-Also in September 2007, Romo's father was diagnosed with prostate cancer.
-Despite the personal crisis, Romo focused on his career.
+In September 2007, Tony Romo earned NFC Offensive Player of the Month honors.
+Romo's father was also diagnosed with prostate cancer that month.

 May 28, 2011: Romo marries Candice Crawford

-On May 28, 2011, Tony Romo married Candice Crawford, a former Miss Missouri USA, a journalist for Dallas television and the sister of actor Chace Crawford.
-They had been dating since the summer of 2009 and got engaged on December 16, 2010.
+On May 28, 2011, Tony Romo married Candice Crawford, a former journalist for Dallas television station KDAF and the sister of actor Chace Crawford.

 April 2013: Romo undergoes back surgery

 In April 2013, Tony Romo underwent back surgery to remove a cyst.
-While the team described it as a minor procedure, Romo ended up missing all of the mini-camp and organized team activities as a result.
+Although considered a minor procedure by the team, he missed all mini-camp and organized team activities in 2013 as a result.